elpendor/accountswitcher/README.md

   * Since 3.61 you can't do that directly, you have to do one of the following:
     * ~~use [vita-activator](https://github.com/ZombieWizzard/vita-activator)~~
     * ~~use the Activate option I included in AccountSwitcher~~
     * From Henkaku Release 3 onwards, PSN spoofing is included.
-Activate the device normally from Settings or just by downloading anything from store
+Activate the device normally from Settings or just by downloading anything from store.
+After activation, reboot the system.
 * Open the app and dump your new profile (second option)

 ##Loading an account: